renuy/docs-cluster-essentials/deploy.md

 # Deploying Cluster Essentials v1.3

-This document describes how to install, upgrade, and uninstall Cluster Essentials v1.3.
+This topic tells you how to install, upgrade, and uninstall Cluster Essentials v1.3.

 ## <a id='supported-kube'></a> Supported Kubernetes versions